 - 1. Disconnect the power cord from the house receptacle. - 2.
 Remove the screws and open the equipment compartment door. - 3.
 Remove the screws from the control box. - 4.
 Open the control box cover. - 5.
-Remove the power cord wires, and power jumpers from the line side of the terminal block. - 6.
+Remove the power cord wires, and the power jumper wire (from line 2 and neutral) on the line side of the terminal block. - 6.
 Locate Program Jumper JMP 1, using a pair of needle nose pliers, carefully move the jumper from pins 2 and 3 and move to pins 1 and 2 (see Figure below).